2.40 Contract Review and Approval Policy

 Pursuant to Section 1.4.1 of the Ithaca College Policy Manual, the Board of Trustees “grants the President the general powers and duties of supervision and management of the business affairs of the College”.
 Accordingly, the President has the authority to contract for the College and generally designates his or her authority to the Provost or other Vice Presidents.
-Further delegation of signatory authority may occur in order to improve the efficiency and effectiveness of college operations if such delegation does not unduly expose the Board of Trustees or the college to financial loss.
-Signatory authority delegation requires the approval of the appropriate Vice President or Provost and must be documented in the Division of Legal Affairs.
+Further delegation of signatory authority may occur in order to improve the efficiency and effectiveness of College operations if such delegation does not unduly expose the Board of Trustees or the College to financial loss.
+Signatory authority delegation requires the approval of the appropriate Vice President or Provost and must be documented in the Office of the General Counsel.
 Anyone else who enters into a contract that purports to bind the College or its subunits is acting without authority and could be held personally liable for the contract.

 Added: August 30, 2011